paul-hammant/tbd/content/short-lived-feature-branches/index.md

 ## Merge directionality

 Short-lived feature branches are real branches and merge is a first class concept.
-In the run up to completing work on the short-lived feature branch, you will need to bring it up to date with master (trunk).
+In the run-up to completing work on the short-lived feature branch, you will need to bring it up to date with main (trunk).
 That is an effective merge whichever way you do it.
 Look at the branch at this moment, it may appear to be much younger than it was before that operation.
-The changes have to now go back to master (trunk) in another merge operation.
+The changes have to now go back to main (trunk) in another merge operation.
 In GitHub, for 'pull requests' (or equivalent in other platforms), the user interface may handle that last merged back for you, and even go as far as to delete the short-lived feature branch.

 <!-- rteghfhj -->

-To recap: merges to the short-lived feature branch are allowed to bring it closer to HEAD of master (trunk).
-Merges to master (trunk) are allowed only as part of closing out the short-lived feature branch (and just before deleting it).
+To recap: merges to the short-lived feature branch are allowed to bring it closer to HEAD of main (trunk).
+Merges to main (trunk) are allowed only as part of closing out the short-lived feature branch (and just before deleting it).

 <!-- rteyyrt -->